- 1. Create a Negative Keyword List

 How to create a negative keyword list

-To create a negative keyword list, click the TOOLS option from the top menu and select NEGATIVE KEYWORD LISTS.
+To create a negative keyword list, click the TOOLS option from the left menu and select EXCLUSION LISTS (under Shared Libray).

 Click the + button to create a new list.